zulhakim88/Setel-POC/README.md

 ## Requirements before running the project

-- DB configuration is handled through the DB_CONNECTION input in the `.env` file.
-Make sure you to provide the MongoDB connection string accordingly in the file.
+- DB configuration is handled through the DB_CONNECTION define in the `.env` file located in the root of the Order project.
+Make sure that you provide the MongoDB connection string accordingly in the file.

+- IP needs to be whitelisted when using MongoDB Atlas.
+So it's either you will have to provide your own MongoDB details or I will have to whitelist your public IP upon request.

 ## Available Scripts